pascallaliberte/sharpen.page/_posts/2019-09-20-focus-on-just-one-struggle.md

 ---
 layout: post
 title: Do I Need To Focus On Just One Struggle?
+description: "Do you need to focus on just one struggle on your page?
+When to pick one situation — and how to handle more than one well."
 categories: jtbd copywriting
 tags: consulting struggle-first
 author: Pascal Laliberté